 This month's Senator Spotlight is on John Dallmus

 How many years have you served in the Senate?

-I am in my third year as Senator.
+I am in my 3rd year of service.

 How many years have you been employed at ASU?